Santa Teresa Tram: History

 By 1897 the Carioca railway had been completely electrified, making it the first totally electric tram system in South America.
 Electrification expanded rapidly over the next few decades and by 1928 the last horse-drawn trams had been withdrawn from service.

 From around the 1950s, the Rio de Janeiro tram system went into decline, with many lines being closed, and by the end of the decade most of the tram routes of the former São Cristóvão system had gone.

 Closures continued through the 1960s, with the closure of the Alto da Boa Vista route in 1967, leaving only the Santa Teresa tram still running.
 The Silvestre Line had been cut back to Dois Irmãos in 1966; the section beyond was abandoned following storm damage.

 The Santa Teresa tram moved to its new modern terminal in 1975, in the gardens of the Petrobrás oil company, located on the roof of the company's parking garage.
 This was the Santa Teresa line's sixth successive city-centre terminus; it remains the system's terminal today.
 The system is currently operated by the Companhia Estadual de Engenharia de Transportes e Logística.

 Depots and terminals

 During the heyday of the Rio de Janeiro tram system, there were a number depots (carhouses) and terminals.

 Depots at Cascadura, Penha, Méier, Alto da Boa Vista, Usina, Triagem, 28 de Setembro, Vila Isabel, São Cristóvão, Bonjardim, Rua Larga, Santo Antonio (neighbourhood), Largo do Machado, Largo dos Leoes and Cosme Velho are all now closed, and the only depot still operating is Santa Teresa itself.

-Most termini are also now closed, including Freguesia (Jacarepaguá), Taquara, Madureira, Irajá, Cavalcante, Inahauma, Caxambi, Piedade, Quintino Bocaiúva, Caju, Andarai, Santa Alexandrina, Estrela, Praia Vermelha, Leme, Gávea and Silvestre.
+Most termini are also now closed, including Freguesia (Jacarepaguá), Taquara, Madureira, Irajá, Cavalcante, Inahauma, Caxambi, Piedade, Quintino Bocaiuva, Caju, Andarai, Santa Alexandrina, Estrela, Praia Vermelha, Leme, Gávea and Silvestre.
 Lastly, three termini have still been served, near Largo da Carioca, at Dois Irmãos and Largo de Neves, and of these Largo da Carioca is the only one with a terminal (building).

-One historic mule tram depot, at Vila Guaraní, is preserved.
+One historic mule tram depot, at Vila Guarani, is preserved.